Toggle menu

 iCM End Point Task

 The End Point task is similar to the API Server task, but has prompts to help you construct the request.
-The End Point you want to call can be chosen from a pop-up menu and the parameters object can be populated from the schema or test cases defined in the End Point itself.
+The end point you want to call can be chosen from a pop-up menu and the parameters object can be populated from the schema or test cases defined in the end point itself.

 End Point Task Properties

-Last modified on 04 January 2023
+Last modified on October 15, 2024

 Share this page